LucasJMO/E6Plus/classes/Pyrokineticist.md

 A weapon manifested in this way is treated as a normal weapon of its size and type, except that at each even numbered level it gains a +1 bonus on attack rolls and deals an additional 1d6 points of fire damage to a target it strikes.
 This additional fire damage is only applied to the first successful melee attack a Pyrokineticist makes each turn, and is not multiplied if the Pyrokineticist scores a critical hit with their flame weapon.

 A Pyrokineticist can dual wield a fire weapon and a normal weapon, however a fire weapon cannot be treated as an off-hand weapon.
 A fire weapon is treated as a magical weapon for the purpose of overcoming damage reduction.

+**Brutish**(Ex): A Pyrokineticist can use their Strength ability modifier in place of Charisma for Intimidate checks.

 **Fire Resistance**(Ex): A Pyrokineticist has a resistance to fire equal to twice his class level.